JanDalhuysen/jandalhuysen/README.md

 - 👋 Hi, I’m @JanDalhuysen
-- 👀 I’m interested in Unity
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Delphi
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on OpenAI Codex
+- 💞️ I’m looking to collaborate on React Native
 - 📫 How to reach me?
 Message me on Twitter or Instagram

 <!---